-This creamy low carb keto risotto recipe makes an easy and delicious lunch or dinner that comes together in just 25 minutes.
-I've used cauliflower rice instead of arborio rice, which makes this meal much lighter and also brings the carbs down to just 6.8g per portion.
-The chicken adds protein and fried sage leaves take it to the next level!
+This creamy keto risotto recipe makes an easy and delicious lunch or dinner that comes together in just 25 minutes.
+I have used cauliflower rice instead of arborio rice, which makes this meal much lighter and also brings the carbs down to just 6.8g per portion.

-The thing is, regular rice is extremely starchy and high in carbohydrates.
-One portion of traditional risotto can easily contain up to 45 grams of net carbs!
+The thing is, risotto rice is extremely starchy and high in carbohydrates.
+One portion can easily contain up to 45 grams of net carbs.

-My creamy keto cauliflower risotto recipe is a speedy one pan lunch or dinner that the whole family will enjoy.
-I've added chicken for extra protein and taste.
-Please see ideas for variations further down in the post.
+It is a speedy one pan lunch or dinner that the whole family will enjoy.

 Chicken - Mini fillets work best here.
 They are thin and cook quickly.